Doors of Edinburgh.

 It’s been a while since I’ve participated in a Thursday Doors post.

 Don’t know what Thursday Doors is?
 It’s a place where door lovers of the world come together to share photos of, what else…. doors.
 It’s hosted by Norm 2.0 and you can check out other doors here.
 After checking out Norm’s fabulous doors, scroll down to the blue link to check out all the others.

-I don’t participate in many challenges, but I do love how they tend to make me stop and think.
+Even though I don’t participate in many challenges, I do love how they tend to make me stop and think.